stevenbeales/fibro/README.md

 1) Reek (check for code smells - see ./config.reek for configuration)
 2) Bundle-audit (check for security vulnerabilities)
 3) Rubocop (lint code - see ./rubocop.yml for configuration)
-4) Fasterer (performance checks - see ./fasterer.yml for configuration)

 See ./overcommit.yml for Overcommit configuration